 The question I’m sure you’re asking right now is: do I need Premium?

 Here’s two screenshots of a Premium and Free to compare:

 Note the free version shows 3 additional ‘Realtime’ errors.
-I had to really dig in to find the difference, and it appears that the free editor is flag some Premium report/error items.
+I had to really dig in to find the difference, and it appears that the free editor is flags some Premium report/error items.
 That makes sense, as it might prompt a free user to consider the Premium options.

-Overall, the main difference between free and premium is access to the in-depth reports.
+Overall, the main difference between free and premium is access to in-depth reports.
 If you’re an author who plans to use a paid editor, you might forego the paid ProWritingAid plan and look at simpler spell checking with the free version.
 Your editor should use a tool like ProWritingAid anyway to assist in their work.
 Meaning you don’t have to.

 If you are an author, blogger, journalist, or anyone who writes regularly, a grammar checker is a must.
-You could be the most conscious and careful writer, but without editing software you will make errors and you will miss opportunities to improve your writing.
+You could be the most conscious and careful writer, but without editing software, you will make errors and you will miss opportunities to improve your writing.
 Trust me.